Monday, 6 June 2011

 3) The father and mother carry the albinism gene.
 If this is the case, the child will have some of its father's physical traits, but without his skin colour.

-There is only one more question to answer: can an albino mother have a black baby?
+There is another question to answer: can an albino mother have a black baby?
 Yes, because the gene for expressing skin colour is dominant.
 Only if the father also has the recessive gene for albinism, and only if he passes it on to his offspring, will the offspring be albino--unless a mutation arises anew in that generation lacking the genetic capability of producing skin colour.

 UPDATE JULY 11, 2011 (and later as needed)